 How did I get there?
 Well it wasn’t easy.
 From deleting the app two years ago to now.
 I’ve had an eventful relationship with the platform I still don’t fully understand but there are some fundamental basics I implemented which will help anyone reach some level of social media success.

-This post takes direct inspiration from my upcoming self help guide book which is available now for pre-order.
+This post takes direct inspiration from my upcoming self help guide book which is available now.
 I’ve broken this guide down into three sections which go hand in hand.
 The Why’s, The Basics and the Advanced Tweet Machine Methods.
 I will also cover some fixes for those already on Twitter who aren’t getting any engagement.
 Now there are plenty of folks I know who have way bigger followings than me, and that’s cool, but this guide is designed for hopefully anyone.

 Exploring motive before anything else will ultimately give you something to aim for, much like any character in a book.
 Why are they there?
 What do they want to do?
 Ask yourself this: What do you want to achieve on twitter and why?